30/06/2015

 Although older children's late school hours were indicated as a complication, student representatives remarked that if there were useful or interesting activities in the Child-Friendly Space, they would visit every Friday afternoon or even on the weekends.
 The issue seemed to be more about designing good activities for children.

-Children play at the Child-Friendly Space in Hongxing community in Yongning District, Nanning City, Guangxi Zhuang Autonomous Region, on 16 April, 2015.
+Courtesy of the Guangxi Working Committee for Children and Women Children play at the Child-Friendly Space in Hongxing community in Yongning District, Nanning City, Guangxi Zhuang Autonomous Region, on 16 April, 2015. |

 A common concern of all the Committee members was providing targeted support to migrant children and children left behind by parents (who had migrated elsewhere for work) who are more in need of care and support.
 Teachers also acknowledged lower performance of these children in school, often times leading to their dropping out and psychosocial problems.
 The added value that a Child-Friendly Space can provide a community is well-structured activities for psychosocial support and life skills development for the most disadvantaged children.